dogweather/forkful/content/en/lua/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML involves parsing and manipulating XML documents using code.
-Programmers do this to read, write, and modify data in a structured, portable format that’s widely used for data exchange and storage.

 ## How to:
 Lua doesn't include native XML parsing, but there are libraries like LuaXML and xml2lua that get the job done.
 Here's a quick look at parsing XML with xml2lua: